Annotation cards

 What an annotation card shows

-• a brief explanation of the difference
+• a brief explanation of what was found

 • a comparison between the expected (design) and actual (webpage) values